stripe2933/vk-gltf-viewer/README.md

 This project is **licensed under the GPL-v3 License**.
 See the [LICENSE](LICENSE.txt) file for details.

 [^1]: I like this term because it's hilarious for several reasons, but it's no joke!
 It has the **significantly faster glTF model loading speed than the other the viewers** I've tested.
 See [Performance Comparison](https://github.com/stripe2933/vk-gltf-viewer/blob/master/docs/performance-comparison.md) page for details.
-[^2]: Applied for standard glTF 2.0 asset only.
-Asset with material related extensions may require additional draw calls for pipeline changing.
-[^3]: On Apple GPU platform prior to the MoltenVK 1.2.11 (which enables the Metal Argument Buffer by default), [`maxPerStageDescriptorUpdateAfterBindStorageImages` is 8](https://vulkan.gpuinfo.org/displaycoreproperty.php?platform=macos&name=maxPerStageDescriptorUpdateAfterBindStorageImages&core=1.2).
+[^2]: On Apple GPU platform prior to the MoltenVK 1.2.11 (which enables the Metal Argument Buffer by default), [`maxPerStageDescriptorUpdateAfterBindStorageImages` is 8](https://vulkan.gpuinfo.org/displaycoreproperty.php?platform=macos&name=maxPerStageDescriptorUpdateAfterBindStorageImages&core=1.2).
 It limited the cubemap resoluton and prefilteredmap roughnesslevels.
 Instead, it can use `VK_AMD_shader_image_load_store_lod` extension to replace the descriptor indexing based cubemap mipmapping and prefilteredmap generation.